igomezv/mcmcChainsPlots/README.md

 # mcmcTools

-Some notebooks or scripts about parameter estimation, model comparison and plots with MCMC methods as Metropolis, nested sampling, etc.
+Some notebooks and scripts about parameter estimation, model comparison and chain plots of MCMC methods as Metropolis, nested sampling, etc.